SUMITSARKAR89/sumitsarkar89/README.md

 My expertise lies in coding languages like HTML, CSS, and JavaScript, and I'm also comfortable with frameworks like Bootstrap and React.
 I focus on creating user-friendly and visually appealing interfaces that make navigating websites a breeze.

-Skills: DATA ENTRY/Lead Generation/HTML/CSS/JAVASCRIPT

-- 🔭 I’m currently working on Market Place
+- 💼 I’m currently working on Codeman BD
-- 🌱 I’m currently learning JAVASCRIPT
+- 🌱 I’m currently learning and practise JAVASCRIPT
 - 👯 I’m looking to collaborate on GitHub
-- 💬 Ask me about HTML and CSS
+- 💬 Ask me about HTML, CSS and JS

+#### SKILL & Expertise :

+<i class="fa-brands fa-html5"></i>